natashaclerkin/singularartistsMS1/README.md

 ### Features Left to Implement
 Due to time restraints I was unable to include the following features but hope to implement them in a future release:
-- Embed social media feeds & Spotify playlist - Showcase promotional activity and create buzz for the clientbase.
+- Embed social media feeds & Spotify playlist - Showcase promotional activity and create buzz for the client base.
-- Blog - To provide updates and reviews of events, and artists' news.
+- Blog - To provide updates and reviews of events and artists' news.
-- Live Chat app - To provide instant connection between the user and company with high visibility on the site.
+- Live Chat app - To provide an instant connection between the user and company with high visibility on the site.

 # Technologies Used